edxmorgan/floating-KinDyn/README.md

 ## References
 Roy Featherstone and Kluwer Academic Publishers.
 1987.
 Robot Dynamics Algorithm.
-Kluwer Academic Publishers, USA. http://dx.doi.org/10.1007/978-1-4899-7560-7
+Kluwer Academic Publishers, USA.
+M. W. Spong, S. Hutchinson and M. Vidyasagar, “Robot Modeling and Control,” Wiley, New York, 2006.

 ## Caution ⚠️
 This project is still experimental.
 While the core functionalities have been implemented and tested to some extent, further validation and testing are required.
 Use with care, especially for safety-critical applications.
 Contributions and feedback are welcome!